transeptorlabs/transeptor-bundler/docs/monitoring/metrics.md

 4. Click `Save & Test` to save the data source and test the connection.
 ![influxql data source config three](../assets/screen-shoots/influxql-db-03.jpg)

-You should see a green `Data source is working` message if the connection is successful.
+If the connection succeeds, you should see a green `Data source is working` message.

 **Flux**
 1. Navigate to `http://localhost:3000` and click on `Add your first data source`